elc1798/alice/README.md

 ### For development!

+To install dependencies, you'll want to `pip install -r requirements.txt` and run `setup.sh`.

 To create a new command and it's training library you have to do 4 major steps:

  - Create a folder in `training/` with the naming scheme `COMMAND_NAME_DATA`